Harder Than It Looks: Background and production

 The band stated that the album will be a return to their pop-punk roots.
-This is the band's first album to be released since the departure of longtime bassist David Desrosiers after his sexual misconduct allegations, although the band hinted in 2018 at his involvement within the recording process via Instagram.
+This is the band's first album to be released since the departure of longtime bassist David Desrosiers after his sexual misconduct allegations, although the band hinted in 2018 at his involvement in the recording process via Instagram.
+Instead of replacing Desrosiers with a new member, vocalist Pierre Bouvier took up bass guitar and the band continued as a four-piece.